FizaAslam1/python_practice_questions/README.md

 # Python Practice Questions

-This repository contains 20+ Python practice questions with solutions.
+This repository contains Python practice questions with solutions.
-It is part of my journey as a data science learner. 🧠💻 also practice question for if else,tuple,set ,dictionaries
+It is part of my journey as a data science learner. 🧠💻 also practice question for if else,tuple,set ,dictionaries,functions,file handling,file i/o,oop
 ## 🛠 Tools Used
 - Python
 - Google Colab